bedhededdy/nescle/README.md

 .
 Run `cmake --build .`
 .
 Copy SDL2.dll to the build directory from SDL2/lib/x64/SDL2.dll
 .
 To run NESCLE, just type ./nescle
+.
+If you want to save games, create a directory named saves one level up from the build directory

 ## Acknowledgements
 I would like to provide a massive thank you to javidx9 (aka the One Lone Coder) for his excellent YouTube series